xlcnd/isbnlib/README.rst

    The official form of an ISBN is something like ``ISBN 979-10-90636-07-1``.
 However for most applications only the numbers are important, you can always 'masked' them if you need (see below).
-   This library works mainly with 'striped' ISBNs  (only numbers and X) like '0826497527'.
+   This library works mainly with 'striped' ISBNs  (only digits and X) like '0826497527'.
 You can strip an ISBN-like string by using ``canonical(isbnlike)``.
 You can 'mask' the ISBN by using ``mask(isbn)``.
 So in the examples below, when you see 'isbn' in the argument, it is a 'striped' ISBN, when the argument is an 'isbnlike' it is a string